Can mold sickness make you tired?

 First, you need to know that there is a huge difference between a mold allergy and mold illness (CIRS).
-Chronic fatigue is one of the most common symptoms of mold illness, but is not connected to a mold allergy.
-This means that if you have a mold allergy and fatigue, it will clear up when the mold is gone.
+Chronic fatigue is one of the most common symptoms of mold sickness, but is not connected to a mold allergy.
+If you have a mold allergy and fatigue, it will clear up when the mold is gone.

-The most common symptom of toxic mold sickness is fatigue.
+The most common symptoms of mold sickness is fatigue.
 If you are suffering from mold illness, you will develop fatigue because of the mold’s effect on something known as vascular endothelial growth factor (VEGF).
 VEGF cues the body to form new blood vessels.

 When you were just a tiny embryo, VEGF is what helped your body create an entire network of blood vessels.

 The effect of VEGF on your fatigue

 Molds and their biotoxins bind to surface receptors of cells within your body.
 Your immune system recognizes these biotoxins as intruders and sounds the alarm bells.
 This initial activation of your immune system tends to cause symptoms like: